asgardphp/docs/quickstart.md

 Here we asked the generator to create a new bundle "Catalog" with two entities: Product and Category.
 First we define the Product entity.
 Its properties, its relation with Category, and we make it sortable by adding a behavior.

-Then, by saying "admin: true", we tell the generator that we want an admin interface for our new entity. "front: true" on the other hand, tells the generator to build the front controller.
+Then, in the "admin" section, we tell the generator that we want an admin interface for our new entities. "front: true" on the other hand, tells the generator to build the front controller.

-Same thing with Category excepts we don't generate the front controller.

 The last line, "tests: true", tells the generator to generate the functional tests but we will get back to it in the last section.

-**But what about the database?** Well, Asgard is here to help again.
+**What about the database?** Well, Asgard is here to help again.

 We have the entities Product and Category.
 By running the following command, Asgard will analyze these entities, generate a migration file for them, and execute it.